 - Taking their drinking personally: Your husband or wife has probably promised to stop drinking over and over again.
 Sadly, without professional treatment, relapse is often just around the corner.
 When it happens, you may take their behavior personally, feeling as though your spouse has lied to you.

 - Attempting to cure them: You may have tried everything to fix your wife or husband.
-Yet, scolding, shaming and coercion do little to get them to stop drinking.
+Yet, scolding, shaming, and coercion does little to get them to stop drinking.
 Professional addiction treatment offers your spouse their best chance at recovery.

 - Enabling: Enabling is a common reaction to a spouse’s alcohol addiction.
 However, this misdirected desire to help doesn’t allow your husband or wife to see the full weight their actions are having on your family.
 Whether it’s bailing them out of jail or driving them to and from bars to keep them safe, your addicted spouse is unable to see the consequences of their disease if they always have you to fall back on.